What is important to us

 We choose to work with cottons.
 Cotton is expensive to work with and it would be much cheaper and easier to use synthetics like polyester or blends but adding to the plastic waste and throw away culture typical of our industry just doesn’t sit well with us.
 It doesn’t reflect the type of things we buy ourselves or for our children so it was an easy decision to ditch synthetics even if it was hard to find heavy-weight cottons that we could use and still pass all the required tests.
 Our fabrics are all Oeko Tex certified and are incredibly durable so they last for years of play.

 We have reduced our plastic packaging over the years- we now use cardboard boxes, paper tape and recycled tissue paper for the majority of your orders and where we need to use mailer bags they are biodegradable.

 We are by no means finished, we are aware that there are many more ways we can reduce our impact and we will continue to do so.

 What we make and how we make it is the embodiment of all of our guiding principles.
 It is our expression of our duty of care to our customers, our respect for the professions we represent our celebration of the skills of our partners and our desire to reduce the negative impact on our environment.
-It is natural that all of that results in well-made, durable and authentic costumes that bring joy to so many of our customers.
-This is the very best way we can express all of our values in one simple way.
-By making the very best costumes we can.
+It is natural that all of that results in well-made, durable and authentic little uniforms that bring joy to so many of our customers.